nshiffer/rootworksample/README.md

 ##Assumptions

--If trip time is 0 this is in error
+If trip time is 0 this is in error

-    -The app will display an error message
+The app will display an error message